DataDog/hiring-engineers/answers.md

 #### Bonus Question: What is the difference between a Service and a Resource?

-Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
+- Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

-Please include your fully instrumented app in your submission, as well.
+- Please include your fully instrumented app in your submission, as well.-

 #### Final Question:
 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!